autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 # Documentation

-This is a short documentation of sdfstudio and it is organized as:
+This is a short documentation of SDFStudio and it is organized as:

 - [Methods](#Methods)
 - [Representations](#Representations)